Freddie Freeman Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA among all league pitching staffs (3.93).
+- The Rangers have a 4.00 team ERA that ranks 12th among all MLB pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs given up (106 total, 1.1 per game).
+- Rangers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.